pingwan/datascience/README.md

 --------------------------
 The goal of the project was to get hands-on experience with hadoop.
 In our opinion this is accomplished.
 Programming the hadoop jobs with the MapReduce paradigm and clustering algorithm with Spark went well.
-Where we struggled with was the connection to the hadoop clusters and accessing the appropiate Common Crawl dataset.
+It did not take too much effort to get a Map-Reduce program running on a local machine on a small fraction of the data, however we struggled with was the connection to the hadoop clusters and accessing the appropiate Common Crawl dataset.
-In the end we managed to connect with the clusters properly and processed about 10% of all the WAT files.
+In the end everything was working on the cluster and, to keep the results interperable, a part of the data was analysed by the algorithm.
-This was mainly due to time constraints.
-Finally, although the recommander has been discussed, the concept hasn't been developed due to the scope of the project.
+Finally, the concept of a graph-based recommander was introduced.
+Unfortunately, the scope of the project did not reach all the way into developing a graph based recommander (in Spark).
+Therefore it was not developed, but a clustering was done as a proof of concept.